-FL Studio, or Fruity Loops Studio, is one of the most popular, if not the best DAW for beginners.
+FL Studio, or Fruity Loops Studio, is one of the most popular DAWs for beginners.
 Some of the reasons why thousands of aspiring producers and musicians love it include its streamlined recording capabilities, a multitude of onboard effects, and most notably, the Drag & Drop feature, which is available across all packages from Producer onward.

 Flexible pricing packages are another draw of FL Studio, allowing players and producers to essentially pick and choose which features they want to be included in their software.

 The exquisite FL Mixer is one of its strongest features for producers.
 It’s far simpler and easier to handle in comparison to Cubase, for instance, yet it’s still powerful and versatile enough to accommodate the needs of professionals.

 - Between 83 and 107 instruments and effects

 - Supports Edison, Newtime, and Newtone audio editors